markrickert/cryptohopper-dashboard-watchlist/README.md

 # Roadmap:

-1. Clean up the code a bit and comment it better.
-2. Add trend indicators to positions.
+1. Add trend indicators to positions.
-3. An overlay interface that allows you to customize status icons/colors.
+2. An overlay interface that allows you to customize status icons/colors.

+---

+> This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Cryptohopper.com, or any of its subsidiaries or its affiliates.

+> The Cryptohopper name as well as related marks, emblems and images are registered trademarks of Cryptohopper.com.